 Sarah was born in 1979 into a family of musicians, writers, and psychoanalysts.
 She spent her young childhood concocting gibberish sounds and songs around the house, dancing, and playing cello.
 She became enraptured by photography when she was thirteen.
 Small spent her high school years photographing her close friends and her younger red-headed sister, Rachel, wandering the streets of her hometown, Washington DC, equipped with her Pentax K1000.

-Small’s photography and performances have since appeared in Vogue, LIFE, Rolling Stone, and The New York Times, The New Yorker, and have been shown in galleries throughout the United States, as well as in China, Taiwan, Korea, Madrid, Hungary, Germany, France, Italy, Great Britain, Australia, and the Netherlands.
+Small’s photography and performances have been featured in Vogue, LIFE, The Washington Post, Rolling Stone, The New York Times, and The New Yorker, and have been shown in galleries throughout the United States, China, Taiwan, Korea, Madrid, Hungary, Germany, France, Italy, Great Britain, Australia, and the Netherlands.